 A true doctors odyssey began.
 I went through all different kinds of specialists without results.

 Pelvic tilt with leg length difference

-Followed by the typical helpless advices of the doctors that I should go to a psychiatrist.
-After 4 years of psychotherapy and antidepressants it is clear also for the therapist that the symptoms are probably physical.
-In addition to psychotherapy all possible therapies have been tried, with more or less success :
+The typical helpless advices of doctors followed: I should go to a psychiatrist.
+After 4 years of psychotherapy and antidepressants, it is obvious – even for my therapist – that the symptoms are probably physical.
+In addition to psychotherapy, all possible therapies have been tried – with more or less success :